iiviigames/Ludoblog/content/authors/admin/_index.md

 ---
 avatar_filename: iivii.jpg
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: game developer, programmer, philospher, writer, and prisoner at the whims of a box
 social:
   - icon: raygun
     icon_pack: far